FAO emergencies and resilience

 country population

-projected to be in high acute food insecurity
+likely to experience high levels of acute food insecurity

 internally displaced